Child Abduction by a Parent

 Long Island Child Abduction Attorney

 At Wisselman & Associates, we understand the extreme anxiety that parents experience in child abduction cases as well as the level of urgency that they require.
-At our firm, we provide experienced, aggressive representation for victims of domestic violence and for parents whose children have been abducted.
+At our firm in Great Neck, we provide experienced, aggressive representation for victims of domestic violence and for parents whose children have been abducted.